Small Changes, Big Impact: Demographic Bias in LLM-Based Hiring Through Subtle Sociocultural Markers in Anonymised Resumes: Abstract

 \section{Abstract}

 Large Language Models (LLMs) are increasingly deployed in resume screening pipelines.
 Although explicit PII (e.g., names) is commonly redacted, resumes typically retain subtle sociocultural markers (languages, co-curricular activities, volunteering, hobbies) that can act as demographic proxies.
-We introduce a generalisable stress-test framework for hiring fairness, instantiated in the Singapore context: \num{100} neutral job-aligned resumes are augmented into \num{4100} variants spanning four ethnicities and two genders, differing \textit{only} in job-irrelevant markers.
-We evaluate \num{18} LLMs in two realistic settings: (i) Direct Comparison (1v1) and (ii) Score \& Shortlist (top-scoring rate), each with and without rationale prompting.
-Even without explicit identifiers, models recover demographic attributes with high F1 and exhibit systematic disparities, with models favouring markers associated with Chinese and Caucasian males.
-Ablations show language markers suffice for ethnicity inference, whereas gender relies on hobbies and activities.
-Furthermore, prompting for explanations tends to amplify bias.
+We introduce a generalisable stress-test framework for hiring fairness instantiated in the Singapore context: \num{100} neutral job-aligned resumes are augmented into \num{4100} variants spanning four ethnicities and two genders, differing \textit{only} in job-irrelevant markers.
+We evaluate \num{18} LLMs in two settings: (i) Direct Comparison (1v1) and (ii) Score \& Shortlist (Top-Score Rates), each with and without rationale prompting.
+We find that even without explicit identifiers, models recover demographic attributes with high F1 and exhibit systematic disparities, with models favouring markers associated with Chinese and Caucasian males.
+Ablations show language markers suffice for inferring ethnicity, while hobbies and activities are utilised for gender.
+Furthermore, prompting for explanations may paradoxically amplify bias.
 Our findings suggest that seemingly innocuous markers surviving anonymisation can materially skew automated hiring outcomes.